 Usually, the cost of a minimum coverage auto insurance policy isn’t that substantial.
 However, the costs of having a car accident without insurance can be incredibly high.
 Usually, you’ll face a number of things including:

-- You will be required to pay for property and bodily injury out of pocket.
+You will be required to pay for the property and bodily injury out of pocket.
 This can be tens of thousands of dollars.

 Note that just being pulled over and found breaking Delaware uninsured driving laws will bring with it the same fines that having an accident without insurance would – between $1,500 and $3,000 in fines as well as other potential penalties.